 I ended up reading our children a brilliant David Walliams novel.
 The next morning, a young backpacker poked his head around our door to say how much he had enjoyed the previous nights’ bedtime story!

-Do not leave your bags unattended, do not have jewellery or large amounts of cash on display.
+Don’t leave your bags unattended, or have jewellery or large amounts of cash on display.
 Padlock your bags to your berth or the storage compartment if you can.

 Bring your passport and money with you when leaving the cabin unattended.

 With kids, accompany them to the toilet and never let children off the train without an adult.

 Each Trans Siberian train carriage has a female attendant, known as a provodnista.
 Sometimes they will have a female or male helper.

 The provodnistas are a formidable group of women who effectively run – and rule – the Tran Siberian trains.

 They clean the carriages and cabins daily (keeping them spotless) and ensure the hot water boilers are always topped up.

 The provodnistas have a key to unlock all the cabin doors and will knock and enter your room within seconds – be warned!!!
 If they want to clean your room they will unceremoniously turf you out.

 They visit you daily to try to sell you drinks, souvenirs and snacks and can get irritated if you buy these elsewhere.